-Laurent is the Head of Financial Services of IBL.
-Shahannah is a Senior Business Leader, Inde- Dominique is a seasoned financial and strategic et Finance' of Paris, France.
-He also completed the implementation of governance, risk and compliin the banking and financial services sector, locally and internationally having worked for the Regulator and Banks.
+pendent Director / Non-Executive Director and professional with over 18 years of experience AML-CFT Compliance Specialist, expert in guiding across various sectors.
+She is currently the Chief et Finance' of Paris, France.
+He also completed the implementation of governance, risk and complia Risk Management Programme from INSEAD, ance (GRC) structures for Financial Services and ican fintech media company.
+Residing in Mauritius Singapore and a General Management Programme DNFBP sectors.
+She has over 18 years' experience for more than a decade, she operates her own in the banking and financial services sector, locally and internationally having worked for the Regulator and Banks.
 She set up her own company, Abler Consulting in 2017 in Mauritius and Abler Compliance in Mainland Dubai in 2022.

 Shahannah holds an MBA from Oxford Brookes University, UK.
 She is a Fellow of the Association of Chartered Certified Accountants (FCCA) and a Fellow of the International Compliance Association (FICA).
 She is a member of the GCC Board of both multinational and local organisations across Directors Institute and the Dubai Business Women Europe and Africa.
+Council (DBWC).